lilaspourpre/acl-2020/_pages/program/workshops.md

 *Organizers: AmirAli Bagher Zadeh, Louis-Philippe Morency, Paul Pu Liang, Soujanya Poria and Ying Shen*

 ### ECNLP
-The Second Workshop on e-Commerce and NLP focuses on NLP for e-Commerce and online shopping applications.
+The Third Workshop on e-Commerce and NLP focuses on NLP for e-Commerce and online shopping applications.
 Shared tasks on classification and Question Answering are included. <br/>
 *Organizers: Shervin Malmasi, Eugene Agichtein, Oleg Rokhlenko, Nicola Ueffing and Ido Guy*

 ### FEVER